 When leaving your home country and the living environment you're so accustomed to, it's only natural to have concerns about living abroad.
 But stepping out of your comfort zone is all part of the experience towards making your journey fun and worthwhile.
 After all, what else stands in front of you after you've mastered travelling abroad to study!

 As mentioned before, one of the many benefits of studying in another country is the opportunity to learn a new language.
 Learning a new language can be quite challenging, especially if there is no one around you who also speaks that language.
-So what better way and practice to learn a language than to be living in the country where the said language is their native tongue!
+So what better way to learn and practice a new language than to be living in the country where the said language is their native tongue!

-And since the English language is such a well known, a universal language, it would be to your big advantage to living in countries such as the US or the UK, where you can get the full opportunity to practice the language by studying completely in English, talking to the locals, and therefore developing your overall language skills.
+And since the English language is such a well-known, universal language, it would be to your great advantage to live in countries such as the US or the UK, where you can get the full opportunity to practice the language by studying completely in English, talking to the locals, and therefore developing your overall language skills.